Lawsuit filed for police raid seeking man already in prison

-CHICAGO (AP) - Chicago is being sued for a 2015 raid of an apartment in search of man then serving time in prison for murder.
+CHICAGO (AP) - Chicago is being sued for a 2015 raid of an apartment in search of a man then serving time in prison for murder.

 Jolanda Blassingame contends in a lawsuit filed Tuesday that police were looking for Derec Bell when they raided her apartment.
 Attorney Al Hofeld says police didn’t bother to verify information provided by an informant with a criminal record.
 It turns out Bell had been a tenant of the apartment nine years before the raid and was in a southern Illinois prison.